 Though few ancient examples exist, oriental rugs have been well documented in European paintings since the 14th century.
 When Marco Polo and others began returning from the “orient” (now Turkey) with samples, European high courts became fascinated with the exotic beauty and mystery of the rugs.
 Oriental rugs were immediately cherished as works of art and were much sought after as symbols of wealth and sophistication.
 It was because of this high regard that the rugs were included as backdrops and ornamentation in religious paintings and royal portraiture of the time.
 As the popularity of oriental rugs grew, European merchants began importing rugs from Turkey and Persia on a regular basis and demand has continued since.

 The Oriental Rug in Today’s World

-Today the designing and coloring of oriental rugs has become increasingly more responsive to Western tastes, and the export of rugs is often an important-part of the producing nation’s economy.
-The major rug-producing countries in the international market include India, China, Pakistan, Turkey, Iran, Afghanistan and Nepal.
-While tribes and villages continue to produce rugs on a local level (names like Herez, Ispahan and Oushak describe the town or region where a rug design originated), availability and price are often subject to international politics, economic conditions, trade laws and tariffs.
+Today the designing and coloring of oriental rugs have become increasingly more responsive to Western tastes, and the export of rugs is often an important part of the producing nation’s economy.
+The major rug-producing countries in the international market include India, China, Pakistan, Turkey, Iran, Afghanistan, and Nepal.
+While tribes and villages continue to produce rugs on a local level (names like Herez, Ispahan, and Oushak describe the town or region where a rug design originated), availability and price are often subject to international politics, economic conditions, trade laws, and tariffs.